 Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
 To learn more about how all cancers start and spread, see What Is Cancer?

 This information refers only to breast cancer in women.
 For information on breast cancer in men, see Breast Cancer in Men.

-If the cancer cells have spread to lymph nodes, there is a higher chance that the cells could have also gotten into the bloodstream and spread (metastasized) to other sites in the body.
+If cancer cells have spread to your lymph nodes, there is a higher chance that the cells could have spread (metastasized) to other sites in your body.
 The more lymph nodes with breast cancer cells, the more likely it is that the cancer may be found in other organs as well.
-Because of this, finding cancer in one or more lymph nodes often affects the treatment plan.
-Still, not all women with cancer cells in their lymph nodes develop metastases, and some women can have no cancer cells in their lymph nodes and later develop metastases.
+Because of this, finding cancer in one or more lymph nodes often affects your treatment plan.
+Usually, surgery to remove one or more lymph nodes will be needed to know whether the cancer has spread there.

-Last Revised: 02/22/2016
+Last Revised: 05/04/2016